LuisBustillo/LuisBustillo/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/LuisBustillo/LuisBustillo/master/img/wave.gif" width="30px">

-I'm Luis, and I'm currently in my third year of the Engineering Masters course at Cambridge University :mortar_board:.
+I'm Luis, and I'm currently in my final year of the Engineering Masters course at Cambridge University :mortar_board:.
 I'm specialising in the field of Robotics :robot:, which combines expertise in Mechanical :wrench:, Electronics :zap: and Software engineering :computer:.

 Most of my projects are written in Python :snake: and C++ :floppy_disk:, and include personal projects as well as university assignments.
 Some of my passions include Robotics projects, programming Micro-controllers, and Machine Learning (more specificlly Deep Learning and Neural Networks).
 I am also interested in machine Navigation and Planning algorithms :scroll:.